lamhq/tech-notes/pages/devops/aws/networking/elb.md

 ELB also offers a single point of management and can serve as a line of defense between the internet and your backend.

 You can also attach AWS Web Application Firewall (WAF) Web ACLs to Application Load Balancers to protect against web exploits.

-## Monitoring

-Monitoring takes place using:

-**CloudWatch**: every 1 minute.
-- ELB service only sends information when requests are active.
-- Can be used to trigger SNS notifications.

-**Access Logs**:
-- Disabled by default.
-- Includes information about the clients (not included in CloudWatch metrics).
-- Can identify requester, IP, request type etc.
-- Can be optionally stored and retained in S3.
-- ALB also logs requests that never reached targets.

-**CloudTrail**:
-- Can be used to capture API calls to the ELB.
-- Can be stored in an S3 bucket.

 ## Deregistration Delay